UCL/TDMS/tdms/tests/system/README.md

     run_name_1:
       # The name of the reference .mat output to compare the output of the local tdms run to.
       reference: reference.mat
-      # A bool indicating whether or not tdms should use the cubic interpolation switch -c or not in this run.
-Defaults to False if not present.
-      cubic_interpolation: True
-      # A bool indicating whether or not tdms should use the fdtd solver method or not (in which case pstd is used).
-Defaults to False if not present.
-      fdtd_solver: False
     run_name_2:
       # This is another run of tdms using the same foo.mat input
       reference: reference_2.mat
-      fdtd_solver: False
 ```

 ### "Adjust"-ing another input file